-The Story of John Lennon’s Final No. 1 Song, ‘(Just Like) Starting Over’
+Revisiting John Lennon’s Last No. 1, ‘(Just Like) Starting Over’

 John Lennon made a retro-powered return to rock and roll with the single “(Just Like) Starting Over” in late 1980.
 Sadly, the triumph of this comeback was short-lived.